PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Implement the already-audited `_optimize_split_conv_concat_transpose_bridge_to_single_post_nchw` root as the next independent immutable indexed plan.
-Preserve all three production positions and its order relative to the two completed Split-layout plans.
+2. Re-audit the current lowerer to select the next bounded raw semantic owner;
-3. Before mutation, prove its direct Transpose-produced Split input, selected Conv branch, pre/post adapter ownership, Concat inputs and axis, joined direct Split output, source/side provenance, graph order, and the single retained local NCHW boundary.
-Use focused synthetic checks and one short sequential production comparison; do not run a Tier corpus unless explicitly requested.
+   do not assume an old line-count inventory remains current after the three Split/Conv/Concat extractions.
+Keep existing phase order and characterize the selected helper before mutation.
-4. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
+3. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-5. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.
+4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.
-6. Keep the audited 294-line PyTorch source orchestrator as explicit sequencing unless a new bounded decision is found.
+5. Keep the audited 294-line PyTorch source orchestrator as explicit sequencing unless a new bounded decision is found.
-7. Run only the focused synthetic/ownership/static checks unless the user asks for broader conversion validation.
+6. Run only the focused synthetic/ownership/static checks unless the user asks for broader conversion validation.
 Use `uv`, run inference sequentially if any is explicitly requested, commit and push coherent units, and do not create a pull request.